daffainfo/ctf-writeup/ImaginaryCTF 2023/Idoriot/README.md

 > Some idiot made this web site that you can log in to.
 The idiot even made it in php.
 I dunno.

 ## About the Challenge
-We have been given a website that has 2 functionality, first we can register as a user in this website
+We were given a website that has 2 functionality, first we can register as a user in this website

 ![register](images/register.png)